williamchanrico/planet-exporter/README.md

 ## Planet Federator

-It aggregates raw metrics in Prometheus collected from all the Planet Exporters.
-The aggregation is done per combination of `hostgroup` and `domain` metric labels, therefore individual `ip_address` granularity is lost.

 Dashboard queries on Planet Exporter raw data in Prometheus can get expensive very fast.
 A tested 1-hour range query for a crowded machine with ~300 upstreams/downstreams took about `9s`.

+To improve query efficiency, Planet Federator aggregates Prometheus metrics collected from all the Planet Exporters.
+The aggregation is based on all except `ip_address` metrics label, therefore individual `ip_address` granularity is lost.

-Planet Exporter runs cron that queries Planet Exporter's traffic bandwidth data from Prometheus, process, and store them in a time-series database for clean and more efficient queries.
+Planet Exporter runs a cron that queries Planet Exporter's traffic bandwidth data from Prometheus, process, and store them in a time-series database for clean and more efficient queries.

 Last tested query duration, before and after Planet Federator was `2.678s` vs `330ms`.

 TSDB supports:
 - [x] InfluxDB
-- [ ] Prometheus (if InfluxDB turns out to be a bad choice)
+- [ ] Prometheus
 - [ ] BigQuery

 ### Example InfluxQL

+These queries should be enough to build a useful dashboard based on Planet Exporter and Planet Federator processed metrics.

 ```sql
 -- Example InfluxQL: Produces time series data showing traffic bandwidth for service = $service